-From: Denise Rossiter <toeholdfarm@telstra.com>
+From: Denise Rossiter <toeholdfarm@telstra.com></toeholdfarm@telstra.com>

 Sent: Wednesday, 20 June 2018 2:18 PM

 To: SMC Mail

 Subject: Draft Strategic Plan

 Attachments: STRATEGIC PLAN 2018.docx

-Please find attached comments on the Draft Strategic Plan 2018-2027 for the Southern Midlands Council.
-Unfortunately, we missed any notice for the Community Consultation and Input and, as this was not identified in the latest Newsletter, we did not have the opportunity to be involved in this process earlier.
+Please find attached comments on the Draft Strategic Plan

+2018-2027 for the Southern Midlands Council.

+Unfortunately, we missed any notice for the Community Consultation and the opportunity to be involved in this process earlier.
 Please do not hesitate to contact us should you require further information regarding our comments.